JulianKemmerer/PipelineC/docs/AUTO_FSM_DESIGN.md

 a mux select (with data inputs padded out to one row per state) grows the operand mux from `folds` rows to `states + 1` rows, which on any real data width costs far more than the decode it saves — sine's 7-fold float64 unit would buy 8 extra 64-bit mux rows to avoid about 3 gates.
-And a real ROM primitive does not exist in the compiler; a constant array at a variable index is the closest thing, which is exactly what is used here.
+And the compiler has no ROM primitive of its own.
+The library's `make_ram` ROM is an opaque raw-VHDL block that generated schedules cannot fold constants into, so a constant array at a variable index is the closest thing, and it is exactly what is used here.

 `onehot` goes further: the state register becomes one bit per state (plus idle), so every control signal is a constant-index bit read.
 Write enables become